Chris Smoove: Viewership and accolades

 Smoove's YouTube videos have become prominent in the 2K scene on the platform, propelling him to become a figurehead for content relating to the series' MyCareer mode in particular.
-By the release of 2K13, Smoove amassed over 700,000 subscribers on YouTube.
+By the release of 2K13, Smoove had amassed over 700,000 subscribers on YouTube.
 By NBA 2K15s release, he had just under 1.9 million subscribers.
 In 2018, Smoove surpassed the 2 billion views milestone and reached over 4 million subscribers by July.
 As of 2025, Smoove's channel has earned over 5 million subscribers.

 At the 11th Shorty Awards in 2019, Smoove was nominated in the "Gaming" category.